mikemfleming/hotplate/README.md

 * CircleCI => CI/CD

 ## Getting Started
-This assumes you are running a Mac with NVM and Terraform already installed.
+This assumes you are running a Mac with the AWS cli,  NVM, and Terraform already installed and configured.
+You will also need to integrate your Hotplate with your CircleCI account and your CircleCI account with your AWS account.
+You'll want to create an IAM policy specific to the project or CircleCI.
 ```
 # update ./scripts/config
 vim ./scripts/config